 Here I'm using the SOS Hand Tool immediately after using the Claw Tool

-the backing and pad?
+the backing and pad (no suds are visible)?
 This is because the tool needs the carpet

-fibers to be wet in order to work correctly.
+fibers to be really wet in order to work correctly.
 Why?
 Because

 it's easier for the tool to create a vacuum effect when placed on wet